FlagOpen/FlagEmbedding/C_MTEB/MLDR/README.md

 --normalize_embeddings True
 ```

-> Note: The evaluation results of this method may have slight differences compared to results of the method mentioned earlier, which is considered normal.
+> Note: The evaluation results of this method may have slight differences compared to results of the method mentioned earlier (*with MTEB*), which is considered normal.

 4. Sparse Retrieval